Froleyks/froleyks.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Postdoc KU Leuven</a>, working on Provably correct automated reasoning at scale.
+subtitle: <a href='#'>Postdoc KU Leuven</a>, working on provably correct automated reasoning at scale.

 profile:
   align: right